hwchen/secret-service-rs/README.md

 secret-service = "2.0.0"
 ```

-If you have `cargo-extras` installed, can replace above step with the command at the prompt in your project directory:
+Or, you can add this project with `cargo add`:

 ```
 $ cargo add secret-service